CMC Electronics is a designer and manufacturer of electronics for the commercial and military aviation industry.

 ONCAP sought to build CMC into a more focused aviation electronics business by divesting non-core assets, continuing to develop new products to meet market demand, implementing cost reduction and process improvement programs and investing in complementary acquisitions to further build core capabilities.

-The divestiture of non-core assets, the sale of CMC’s majority stake in NovAtel Inc. and the ultimate sale of CMC to Esterline Corporation in March 2007, generated total realized proceeds of $296 million, which represents a 4.2x gross multiple of capital invested and a 35.4% gross IRR over the six-year investment period.
+The divestiture of non-core assets, the sale of CMC’s majority stake in NovAtel Inc. and the ultimate sale of CMC to Esterline Corporation in March 2007, generated total realized proceeds of $296 million.